Electricity Laws and Incentives in Washington

-Utility Electric Vehicle Supply Equipment (EVSE) Return on Investment Incentive
+Utility Electric Vehicle Supply Equipment (EVSE) Return on Investment Authorization

 Utilities may petition the Washington Utilities and Transportation Commission (UTC) for a rate of return on EVSE installed for the benefit of ratepayers through December 31, 2030.
 The UTC may approve an additional 2% to the standard rate of return if the utility installs EVSE on a fully regulated basis similar to other capital investments behind a customer's meter, and the expenditures do not increase ratepayer costs more than 0.25%.
-EVSE must be installed after July 1, 2015, and all claims are subject to an EVSE depreciation schedule.
-After the equipment has fully depreciated, the utility may gift the EVSE to the owner of the property.
+EVSE are subject to a depreciation schedule and may be gifted to the customer when fully depreciated.
 The UTC issued a report on the use and impacts of the incentive on December 1, 2017.
-(Reference House Bill 1512, 2019, and Revised Code of Washington 80.28.360)
+(Reference Revised Code of Washington 80.28.360)

 Laws and Regulations